 You can check out Laplante’s efforts in the video below (via PCGamer).
 Sadly, making actual components out the carby wonder is obviously impossible – for this particular project, those had to be donated from an old Asus notebook.
 Having disassembled that machine, he placed the parts on a bed of uncooked lasagne sheets attached to one another with hot glue.

-Another layer of lasagne, a few licks of paint, and a lot of glue later, and the Lasagne PC was complete.
+Another layer of lasagne, a few licks of paint, and a lot of glue later, and the Lasagne PC was complete (here’s how to paint your PC case if you fancy customising it as some other pasta dish).
 Sadly, there’s no ground beef or tomato sauce attached to this particular recipe, but I hear those tend to play havoc with your GPU.

 Given that the parts had come from a notebook, the Lasagne PC was never intended to be particularly powerful.
 In fact, Laplante had said that the intention was to create more of a streaming box than a powerful gaming PC.